matsta25/angular-starter-app/docs/quick-start.md

 ### Do it manually {docsify-ignore}

-Lets do that using commands below, make sure to replace 'your-app-name':
+Lets do that manually using commands below, make sure to replace 'your-app-name':

 ```bash
 find ./ -not -path "./node_modules/*" -type f -exec sed -i "s/angular-starter-app/your-app-name/g" {} + &&